Randomized low-rank approximation of parameter-dependent matrices: Conclusion

 In this work, we extended two popular randomized low-rank approximation methods to a parameter-dependent matrix.
 The use of constant DRMs in our methods avoids the cost of generating DRMs and also reduces the computational cost of constructing the sketches.
 The theoretical and numerical results of this work show that our methods can be expected to achieve comparable accuracy compared to the truncated SVD and using independent DRMs for each parameter value.

-\begin{paragraph}{Acknowledgments.} The authors sincerely thank Gianluca Ceruti for helpful discussions related to numerical experiments presented in this work.
-We also thank Stefano Massei for providing the implementation of parameter-dependent adaptive cross approximation. \end{paragraph}
+\begin{paragraph}{Acknowledgments.} The authors sincerely thank Gianluca Ceruti for helpful discussions related to numerical experiments presented in this work and Stefano Massei for providing the implementation of parameter-dependent adaptive cross approximation.
+We also thank the referees for their constructive remarks. \end{paragraph}